-- The Little Mermaid: Small catch to this one - Eric only heard Ariel (Due to complications involved with being half-unconscious, he didn't remember what she looked like), which led him to initially try to marry the wrong woman, since Ursula had 'captured' Ariel's voice and, with some shapeshifting added, managed to pass hersef as the girl who saved him.
+- The Little Mermaid: Small catch to this one - Eric only heard Ariel (due to complications involved with being half-unconscious, he didn't remember what she looked like), which led him to initially try to marry the wrong woman, since Ursula had 'captured' Ariel's voice and, with some shapeshifting added, managed to pass hersef as the girl who saved him.
 (And it's implied that she brainwashed him with said voice.)

 - This happens to Shane when he hears a work in progress by Mitchie in Camp Rock.

 - High School Musical has a rather subtle version.
 Watch Troy's face as he first hears Gabriella sing; the guy just totally lost his heart.

 - Enchanted: Edward hears Giselle singing off in the distance and immediately rushes off to go find her.
 After their Meet Cute, he joyfully declares that they'll get married the first thing tomorrow morning.
 The movie goes on to Deconstruct the idea, as it is pointed out how bad an idea it is to enter into a marriage without knowing anything about each other except that they have a nice singing voice.
 Edward and Giselle do not end up together in the end, as they both fall in love with other people.